IGPenguin/mobile-toolkit/README.md

 ![Header](/header_v2.png?raw=true)
-## What is it?
+## What is this?
-🤕 Are you tired of doing repetitive actions manually while developing apps for mobile devices?<br>
+🛠 Capture screen, manage apps and data, simulate input, print log and gather plenty of various intel in seconds!<br>

-⚡️  Capture screen, manage apps and data, simulate input, print log and gather plenty of various intel in seconds!<br>
+⚡️ Boost your effectivity while developing and testing apps for mobile devices and discover new tools<br>

 ## All features